rrishi-r/Cooperative_Patent_Classification_Hierarchy_Javascript/README.md

-# Patent Analytics Program Setup & Walkthrough
+# Patent Analytics Program Setup & Walkthrough (For Javascript)
 ## Install
 1) This project uses node.js and node-oracle db.
 2) Install Node.js by downloading the 64-bit MSI package.